greenbone/openvas-scanner/README.md

 For more information about building docker images, see [official man](https://docs.docker.com/engine/reference/commandline/build/).

->Please beware: The Greenbone docker environment is currently under developement.
+>Please beware: The Greenbone docker environment is currently under development.

 ## Support